 You may want to double this recipe; they are that good.

 My freezer is usually filled with an assortment of cookies, so I can snag one after dinner and enjoy it with a cup of hot tea on the couch and watch 4 episodes of some of our favorite shows on Netflix.

-Our friends are still talking about the Chocolate Chip Coconut Cookies I posted last year, and she sent me a personal email to tell me: ” I’ve made them 3 times already, and they’re my favorite!”
+Our friends are still talking about the Chocolate Chip Coconut Cookies I posted a while ago, and she sent me a personal email to tell me: ” I’ve made them 3 times already, and they’re my favorite!”

 Finally, there are a few more No-Bake Desserts you might enjoy: